oracle/node-oracledb/doc/api.md

 Number stmtCacheSize
 ```

-The number of statements that must be cached in the [statement cache](#stmtcache) of
+The number of statements to be cached in the
-each connection.
-This optional property may be used to override the corresponding
+[statement cache](#stmtcache) of each connection.
+This optional
+property may be used to override the
-property in the *Oracledb* object.
+[stmtCacheSize](#propdbstmtcachesize) property of the *Oracledb*
+object.

 ```
 function(Error error, Connection conn)